User Guide

 Format: undo

-Notes about the undo
+Notes about the undo command.

 - Undo command can be called multiple times.